 Regular audits

-Regular audits help advisors guarantee compliance and accuracy in reporting Regulatory Assets Under Management (RAUM).
-According to Rule 204-2, advisors are obliged to document their RAUM methodologies for five years.
+Regular audits help advisors keep their Regulatory Assets Under Management (RAUM) reporting compliant and accurate.
+Under Rule 204-2, advisors must document their RAUM methodologies for five years.

 Leveraging technology for accuracy

-This involves utilizing software and automated systems to monitor and evaluate assets under management, aiding in the identification of eligible assets, fair market value assessments, and adherence to reporting timelines.
+That means using software and automated systems to monitor and evaluate assets under management.
+The tools help with identifying eligible assets, running fair market value assessments, and hitting reporting timelines.

 Conclusion

-When calculating and reporting regulatory assets under management, it’s crucial to determine the value of the assets that satisfy the definition of RAUM.
+When calculating and reporting regulatory assets under management, the job is to determine the value of the assets that satisfy the definition of RAUM.
 This includes gross assets for which the adviser has discretionary authority, as well as assets where the adviser is responsible for arranging or effecting transactions.
-Assets like illiquid assets and securities portfolios must also be included if they meet the criteria for on-going management services.
+Assets like illiquid assets and securities portfolios must also be included if they meet the criteria for ongoing management services.

-For proper aum calculations, advisers should ensure all assets that are primarily for asset management are reported on Form ADV Part 1 and that details about their management practices are disclosed in ADV Part 2.
-The date of filing the form plays a critical role, as the amount of your regulatory assets is determined as of that date.
+For proper aum calculations, advisers should confirm that all assets that are primarily for asset management are reported on Form ADV Part 1 and that details about their management practices are disclosed in ADV Part 2.
+The date of filing the form matters, because the amount of your regulatory assets is determined as of that date.

-In summary, calculating regulatory AUM involves more than just identifying assets managed; it requires a thorough understanding of what assets should be reported, versus assets under advisement, and how they align with regulatory requirements.
-By including all eligible assets in the aum calculation, advisers can meet compliance standards, ensure transparency in their reporting regulatory assets, and position their firm effectively for growth with million under management.
+Calculating regulatory AUM takes more than identifying managed assets.
+It requires knowing which assets must be reported, how they differ from assets under advisement, and how they fit the regulatory requirements.
+By including all eligible assets in the aum calculation, advisers meet compliance standards, keep their reporting regulatory assets transparent, and position the firm for growth with every million under management.

 FAQs